 SASH: an important component of the California Solar Initiative

 SASH is a part of the California Solar Initiative designed to help low-income residents go solar by decreasing the upfront investment of purchasing a solar panel system.
 The original budget for the SASH program was $108.34 million.
 In 2015, the CPUC chose to add onto that with an additional $54 million in funding.
-The program is set to continue until 2021, or until all the available money allocated has been exhausted.
+The program is set to continue until the end of 2021, or until all the available money allocated has been exhausted.

 There are certain criteria you need to meet in order to be eligible for this incentive:

 - You must be a customer of PG&E, SCE, or SDG&E

 - The home you’re installing panels on must be your primary residence

 - Your home must be defined as “affordable housing,” according to California Public Utilities (P.U.
 Code 2852)

 - Your total household income must be 80 percent or less of the Area Median Income (AMI).

 If you meet these eligibility requirements for this rebate, you can receive $3 a watt for a maximum system size of 5 kilowatts (kW), or 5,000 watts.
 Homeowners also need to install more than 1 kW of solar capacity in order to receive this incentive.